Modern Slavery Statement

 INTRODUCTION

-The Company is part of the Elis group (the “Group”) owned by Elis SA, a company listed on the Paris stock exchange (the “Parent Company”).
+The Company is part of the Elis group (the “Group”) owned by Elis S.A., a company listed on the Paris stock exchange.
 It operates with full consideration of the need for ethical business practices, including in respect of human rights and decent working conditions.

-The Group’s “Vigilance Plan” includes measures to identity risks and prevent serious violations of human rights, health and safety and the environment, including the Sustainable and Ethical Purchasing Charter (also known as the “Supplier Code of Conduct”), which has been in place since October 2019, ensuring supplier commitment to fair practice, human rights, health and safety and environmental protection.
+The Group’s “Vigilance Plan” includes measures to identity risks and prevent serious violations of human rights, health and safety and the environment, including the Sustainable and Ethical Purchasing Charter (also known as the “Supplier Code of Conduct”), which has been in place since 2006.

 ELIS UK BUSINESS

 The Company provides a complete textile rental and laundry service to customers across a variety of industries.
-It supports customers by renting and servicing linen, workwear, mats, washroom as well as surgical solutions and cleanroom.
+It supports customers by renting and servicing linen, workwear, and mats, and providing washroom and hygiene services as well as surgical and cleanroom solutions.
 The customers served by the Company through its network of laundries and production facilities, are varied and broadly carry out their activities in restaurant & catering, hospitality, health & social care, industry, commerce and services.

 The Company currently has approximately 5500 employees within the UK, operating 33 facilities across England, Wales and Scotland.